datasciencedojo/DataMiningFEC/README.md

+#Title
+Preparing a Dataset for Machine Learning using Campaign Finance Data

+#Summary
+Play with campaign finance data while learning how to prepare a large dataset for machine learning by processing and engineering features.

+#Description

+The experiment works on a 2.5 GB dataset and will take about 20 minutes to run in its entirety.

 #Objective
 Learn how to prepare a dataset for machine learning by creating labels, processing data, engineering additional features, and cleaning the data.